Decoupled Similarity for Task-Aware Token Pruning in Large Vision-Language Models: Empirical Analysis

 \subsection{Preliminary}

-\textbf{Architecture of LVLMs.} We consider an LVLM parameterized by $\theta$, consisting of a visual encoder, a text embedding layer, a vision-text modality projector, and a LLM decoder.
-Given an image $v$ and a textual query $q$, the visual encoder extracts visual features, which are mapped by the projector into a sequence of visual tokens $S_v$.
-The text embedding layer tokenized $q$ into text tokens $S_q$.
-The concatenated token sequence $[S_v, S_q]$ is then fed into the LLM decoder for autoregressive generation.
-The output distribution at step $t$ is given by $q_t \sim p_\theta(q_t \mid S_v, S_q, q_{<t}),$ where $q_t$ indicates the $t$-th token output, $q_{<t}$ denotes previously generated tokens.
+\textbf{Architecture of LVLMs.} We consider an LVLM parameterized by $\theta$, consisting of a visual encoder, a vision--text projector, a text embedding layer, and an LLM decoder.
+Given an image $v$ and a textual query $q$, the visual encoder and projector produce visual tokens $S_v$, while the query $q$ is mapped to text embeddings $S_q$.
+Their concatenation $[S_v,S_q]$ is fed into the LLM for autoregressive generation, with $y_t\sim p_\theta(y_t\mid S_v,S_q,y_{<t})$.